Escape from Life in a Corporate Law Firm

-How would you feel if you had to work a hundred hours a week at a job you hated for a boss you despised because your father had pressured you into it?
-What if that job were bringing in three hundred thousand dollars a year with the promise of more if you kept up the pace to become a full partner in the law firm?
-What would you do?
+How would you feel if you had to work a hundred hours a week in a corporate law firm at a job you hated for a boss you despised because your father had pressured you into it?
+What if that job brought you three hundred thousand dollars a year?
+Would the promise of more entice you to keep up the pace to become a full partner in the law firm?

 The Litigators is the story of Chicago corporate lawyer David Zinc’s breakdown and escape from his high-pressure law firm.
 He snaps one morning as he’s about to take the escalator up to his office.
 When he can’t force himself to get on, he sits on a bench to try to figure out why he suddenly feels like he is having a heart attack.
 Five years of his deadly dull and meaningless work with colleagues he couldn’t stand have made him physically ill.